-• If one type is one sort in \mathcal{R} and the other one is a kind in \mathcal{R} , then sortLeq checks whether the given sort belongs to the given kind or not.
+• If the second argument is a sort in \mathcal{R} and the third one is a kind in \mathcal{R} , then sortLeq checks whether the given sort belongs to the given kind or not.
+If the second argument is a kind and the third one is a sort, sortLeq always return false.
 For example,